Finding Your Way in Iceland | Car Rental & Road Information

 How Does the Ring Road of Iceland Work?

 The Ring Road of Iceland, also known as Route 1, makes a full circle around the island.
-This easily navigatable road is 98% paved and will take you directly to a myriad of the most popular towns (e.g. Vík) and locations (e.g. Lake Mývatn) in the country.
+This easily navigatable road is 98% paved and will take you directly to a myriad of the most popular towns, like, for example, the town of Vik, and iconic locations such as Lake Myvatn.

-If you have an issue with your GPS, you may stop at a gas station and ask for directions or purchase a paper map if needed.
-Icelanders are friendly people, so don't be shy.
-Road signs should also be easy to spot, with large bold texting and a bright yellow colour.
+If you have an issue with your navigation, you can stop at a gas station and ask for directions or purchase a paper map if needed.
+Icelanders are friendly people, so don't be shy and ask for assistance if needed.

 The Road Signs of Iceland and Their Meanings

-Additionally, you might notice a looped square symbol with a blue background pictured below.
+Additionally, you might notice a looped square symbol with a blue background.
 This sign indicates a location of cultural interest or national heritage and it's been around in the Nordic countries since the late 1960s.

 Driving the F-Roads of Iceland